 - Top with whipped cream and a sprinkle of cocoa powder if desired, and enjoy.

-Still got questions?
+Still got questions about coffee for people who don’t like coffee?
 We’ve got answers for you below:

 What Is the Closest Drink That Tastes Like Coffee?

 If you want the coffee taste but without the caffeine jitters, there are a few choices that taste a lot like java beans.